dododoyo/create-bot-template/templates/puregram/README.md

 node bot.js
 ```

-- After running this command, you will see a message saying "Bot started polling." with no error logs.
+- After running this command, you will see a message saying "Bot started polling" with no error logs.
 This implies the bot is now running and will respond to `/start` and `/help` commands sent from Telegram.

 - To ensure that the bot is working correctly, send `/start` and `/help` commands from you Telegram account to the bot.
 You should receive appropriate responses.